bytebase/bytebase.com-old/content/blog/chatgpt-enhanced-database-tools.md

 ## Bytebase

-Bytebase is a database CI/CD tool that covers the entire life cycle of database development, and its SQL editor has also incorporated OpenAI's gpt-3.5-turbo in [its recent release](https://www.bytebase.com/changelog/bytebase-1-14-0), where you input natural language and have it converted to SQL.
+Bytebase is a database CI/CD tool that covers the entire life cycle of database development, and its SQL editor has also incorporated OpenAI's gpt-3.5-turbo in [its recent release](/changelog/bytebase-1-14-0), where you input natural language and have it converted to SQL.
 Stay tuned for a more advanced version chat bot 🤖️!

 ![_](/static/blog/chatgpt-enhanced-database-tools/bytebase-sqleditor.webp)

 ## DBeaver

 As a veteran SQL client, in addition to visualization and management capabilities, [DBeaver](https://dbeaver.com/) also has a SQL editor, along with data & schema migration capabilities, and database connection monitoring.
 In early February, DBeaver also incorporated GPT-3 to have AI convert natural language to SQL.
-For instance, you can askfor "all invoices from Germany with a total of more than 4," or in German, "Zeig alle Rechnungen aus Deutschland mit der Gesamtsumme über 4," and it will automatically convert the request into a query.
+For instance, you can ask for "all invoices from Germany with a total of more than 4", or in German, "Zeig alle Rechnungen aus Deutschland mit der Gesamtsumme über 4," and it will automatically convert the request into a query.

 ![_](/static/blog/chatgpt-enhanced-database-tools/dbeaver.webp)